r6rizwan/DSA-Grind/README.md

 - 🔍 **AI code review** — submit your solution and get detailed feedback + optimized version
 - 💾 **Auto progress tracking** — saved to local MongoDB, survives browser clears
 - 🎨 **Vibrant UI** — each topic has its own color theme
+- 📝 **Notes per problem** — save your own summary and key insights for each problem
+- 🔥 **Streak tracker** — tracks your daily learning consistency
+- ↺ **Reset individual topic** — redo any topic without losing other progress

 ---